 You won’t be too surprised to know that now is prime season for buying a stove or log burner.
-And with the energy crisis looming, even more people might be considering one.
-After all, these appliances have a fair bit of heat output and are more economical than central heating.
+These appliances have a fair bit of heat output and are more economical than central heating.

 But there’s more to these appliances, if you ask me.
 When I grew up, we had a fireplace – I still miss it.
 Curling up on the sofa with a book was the best thing, even when I was only 11 years old.
 (Yes, I hogged the spot right in front of it.)